Thank you so much for joining, and thanks to Rush himself for letting me sub in for the day.

 That and more coming up.

-Is this is this fake news?
+Is this fake news?

 It looks like it's real.

-Is is is this fake news, but it's not a serious issue.
+But it's not a serious issue.

-I thought this had to be fake, but it turns out I guess it's not.
+I thought this had to be fake, but it turns out, I guess, it's not.

-I just want to share this with you, although this is probably going to be yet another uh arrow in the quiver used to attack self-indulgent, self-loving millennials, of which I'm theoretically a part, I think.
+I just want to share this with you, although this is probably going to be yet another arrow in the quiver used to attack self-indulgent, self-loving millennials, of which I'm theoretically a part, I think.

-Just just hit the big uh the big three five.
+Just hit the big 3-5.

-Uh self-marriage is a is apparently a thing now.
+Self-marriage is apparently a thing now.

-And I when I say apparently I did not know about this before, it is a small but growing movement.
+And when I say apparently, I did not know about this before.

-According to good housekeeping.com, an article, why I married myself.
+According to goodhousekeeping.com, an article, Why I Married Myself.

-Oh wow.
+Oh, wow.

 Barely half of all adults in the U.S. are married, a record low, according to a 2011 study from the Pew Research Center.